-Person #1: I fell in love with my husband because he was unlike any other guy I had met.
+Woman #1: I fell in love with my husband because he was unlike any other guy I had met.

 Man #1: So I fell in love with my wife when I was three hours late for my first date with her, and she still went out on a date with me.

 Woman #2: We both have the exact same sense of humor.

 Man #2: I met her.
 We had a few-minute conversation, and I was like, “Wow.
 I could totally marry that girl.”

 Woman #3: I thought, that’s the kind of guy that I want to marry.
 And it didn’t hurt that he was really good looking, too.

-Jim Daly: That’s a good part.
+Jim Daly: (laughing) That’s a good part.

-Jim: I had to convince her.
+Jim: It took 13 months, but (laughing).
+I had to convince her.

 John: Got it.

-John: Yeah, that’s a safe situation.
+John: That’s a safe situation.

-Jim: And, uh, from that night, we went to an Amy Grant concert, actually, and from that night forward, even though we didn’t talk about it, “That night, I knew.”
-So it’s pretty quick for both of us-
+Jim: And, uh, from that night… uh, we went to an Amy Grant concert, actually… and from that night forward, even though we didn’t talk about it, she said that night, “I knew.”
+So, it was pretty quick for both of us-

 John: Might of, and I think God’s okay with that.

 Jim: Well, and that’s so great.
 Uh, our guest today is going to illustrate that kind of romance and talk about how we can keep that flame going, even in the different paces of our lives.